deep-finder/tirfm-deepfinder/README.md

 On Linux, the GUI requires [`wxPython` dependencies](https://github.com/wxWidgets/Phoenix/blob/master/README.rst#prerequisites) to be installed (you can just run `pip install exodeepfinder` if you don't want the GUI).
 The simplest way is to use conda (or micromamba, see the [Conda alternatives](#conda-alternatives) section):
-- create a new environment named exodeepfinder with Python 3.10 and Gooey (which installs wxPython): `conda create -n exodeepfinder python=3.10`
+- create a new environment named exodeepfinder with Python 3.10: `conda create -n exodeepfinder python=3.10`
 - activate it: `conda activate exodeepfinder`
-- install Gooey with conda: `conda install conda-forge::gooey==1.0.8.1`
+- install Gooey with conda (this installs wxPython): `conda install conda-forge::gooey==1.0.8.1`
 - install exodeepfinder with pip: `pip install exodeepfinder`

 You can also install wxPython manually (`sudo apt install libgtk-3-dev`, etc.) or use one [precompiled wxPython version](https://wxpython.org/pages/downloads/index.html) (use `pip install -f https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ubuntu-16.04 wxPython` with your Ubuntu version number, or use `conda install wxpython` to install a compiled wxPython from conda).
 The rest can be installed with `pip install exodeepfinder`.